 Welcome to the Department of Sociology and Anthropology

-The Department of Sociology and Anthropology offers courses and programs designed to teach students to analyze and understand basic sociocultural processes, statuses, and roles; prepare students for careers and graduate study in the various fields and sub-fields; contribute to the liberal arts training and knowledge of all undergraduates; and provide intellectual and skills background for students considering careers in the professions and in business.
+The Department of Sociology and Anthropology offers courses and programs designed to teach students to analyze and understand basic sociocultural processes, statuses, and roles; prepare students for careers and graduate study in the various fields and sub-fields of sociology and anthropology; and contribute to the liberal arts training and knowledge of all undergraduates.

 The department has two distinctive programs, Anthropology and Sociology, each offering both a major and a minor.
 UALR anthropology and sociology majors may also simultaneously pursue teaching licensure that allows them to teach social studies in Arkansas for grades 7-12.